Skip to main content

 At the federal district court level, Vermont is all one district.

-Vermont currently has one judicial vacancies
+Vermont currently has no judicial vacancies

 Vermont